Ars-Digitale/java-21-study-guide/docs/module-04/inheritance.md

 }
 ```

-**final** static methods cannot be hidden, and instance methods declared **final** cannot be overridden.

-If you try to redefine them in a subclass, the code will not compile.
+> [!IMPORTANT]

-**final** static methods cannot be hidden, and instance methods declared **final** cannot be overridden.
+> - **final** static methods cannot be hidden, and instance methods declared **final** cannot be overridden.

-If you try to redefine them in a subclass, the code will not compile.
+> - If you try to redefine them in a subclass, the code will not compile.

 ### 13.2 Abstract Classes

 #### 13.2.1 Definition and Purpose

 An **abstract class** is a class that cannot be instantiated directly and is intended to be extended.

 It may contain:

 - abstract methods (declared without a body);
 - concrete methods (with implementation);